Rajiv-Dias/Portofolio_Rajiv/Python_Project/2. Rainfall_Prediction (Random Forest)/README.md

 prediction = model.predict(input_df)
 ```

-The model can predict:
+The model predicts:
 - Rainfall
 - No Rainfall

-along with prediction probabilities using:
+along with prediction probability using:

 ```python
 predict_proba()